eCommerce

 Sheets just got real

+In the words of The Happy Linen Company themselves, ‘it was hard for us to generate trust from prospective customers as there was no prior experience with our products or services.’
+So they looked outwards for help, and found Trustpilot.
 In the business’s eyes, Trustpilot felt like the ‘go-to brand’ when it came to reviews, and would be recognised as trustworthy by their customers.
 Happy Linen’s Phillip Schikora (Head of eCommerce) stated that he felt Trustpilot had a better reputation for making sure reviews were legitimate than other competitors.

 Surely enough, Happy Linen set up their Trustpilot account, started collecting reviews, and began to plot how to make the most out of the feedback that was starting to arrive.
 And that’s when they got creative.